gabriellichacz/Druid_MySQL_comparison/README.md

 # Druid_MySQL_comparison
 A comparison of two database systems.
+One tailored for real-time data warehouse usage and the other for more standard usage.